 The textile industry uses millions of tons of nonrenewable resources every year.
-These start with the fertilizers used to grow crops for the natural fabrics you may have assumed are earth friendly.
+These start with the nitrogen and phosphorous-based fertilizers used to grow crops for the natural fabrics you may have assumed are earth friendly.

 Many chemical pesticides are sprayed on cotton plants and other natural fiber plants to keep them thriving.
 These pesticides are polluting waterbodies underneath the earth’s surface and destroying the usefulness of the earth for any other crops.

 According to this report, the global cotton industry accounts for 6.4% of worldwide pesticide sales, 14% of which are insecticides.

 Processing of animal-derived fabrics like leather, wool, and silk also involves the use of a lot of harmful chemicals, that can harm the environment.
 If you have lived near a tannery, you may know how this industry pollutes water bodies.

 Chemicals like trichloroethane (TCE) and nonylphenol ethoxylates (NPEs) are detergent-like substances used to prepare the fabric for dyeing.
 They are considered highly toxic to the human body.
 Disperse dyes, acid dyes, and azo dyes used in textile dyeing are potentially hazardous.

 Polyester, nylon, microfiber, polyamide, and acrylic are all fabrics made of plastic derivatives.
 They are indestructible and remain in the landfill on which they are dumbed for the longest time – hundred of years.
 Small particles from these materials enter the ocean and endanger the living things in the sea.

-Many chemicals are applied on the fabric’s surface – they may be inevitable in the manufacturing process of textiles and garments to give them certain functionalities.
+Many chemicals are applied on the fabric’s surface as finishes – they may be inevitable in the manufacturing process of textiles and garments to give them certain functionalities.
 Fabric finishes that provide water, wrinkle, and fire resistance are all highly valued, but they all come to us at a cost.